Typology Lesson 10

 When the people said there was no water, they were speaking against Jesus.

-5. "Neither let us Christ, as some of them also tempted, and were
+5. "Neither let us Christ, as some of them also tempted, and were destroyed of serpents."

 (1 Corinthians 10:9 Neither let us tempt Christ, as some of them also tempted, and were destroyed of serpents.)